Architectural-Artificial-Intelligence/aairl-lab-website/_members/ofir-glassman.md

 image: images/people/ofir.jpg
 role: assistant
 group: team
-aliases:
-  - Aaron Sprecher
 tags:
-  - UrbanAI
+  - synthetic

 ---

-Ofir is a third-year architecture student at the Ariel School of Architecture.
-She has distinguished herself both academically and creatively, earning a place on the Dean’s List and receiving recognition twice for outstanding achievement in architectural design studios.
+Ofir Glasman is a passionate student at the Ariel School of Architecture, recognized for both her academic excellence and creativity.
+Her dedication to her studies is reflected in consistent placement on the Dean’s List and twice being honored for outstanding achievement in architectural design studios.

-Her current research explores the potential of AI tools to replicate human behavior within built environments in order to evaluate and analyze spatial metrics.
+Deeply interested in the intersection of technology and design, Ofir’s current research focuses on harnessing AI to simulate human behavior within built environments.
+This pioneering work aims to evaluate and analyze spatial metrics, helping designers and planners create spaces that are more responsive to real human needs and interactions.